seriouslymatt/seriouslymatt.github.io/index.md

 intro:
   - excerpt: '"You should make your choices as though you were choosing on behalf of the whole humanity, taking the entire burden of responsibility for how the human race behaves."'
 feature_row:
+  - image_path: /assets/splash/feat1-3.jpg
+    title: "Total Eclipse of the Sun"
+    excerpt: "These images are amazing."
+    url: "/trips/eclipse/"
+    btn_label: "See More"
+    btn_class: "btn--primary"
   - image_path: /assets/splash/feat1-1.jpg
     title: "Biking and Bike Repair"
     excerpt: "Read the latest post."